 When you lower a weight quickly then heave it back up, you’re minimizing the amount of time your muscles spend under tension, a key stimulus for growth.
 Lowering the weight slowly forces the muscles to do more work.
 A three-to four-second lowering phase followed by a fast press is optimal.

-What Muscles Does the Decline Bench Press Work?
+What Muscles Does the Decline Bench Press Target?